sistia01/Giotto-Sphinx-Website/source/subsections/tipsandtricks/visualizewithvoronoiplots.rst

 ############################################

-Voronoi plots are an attractive way to visualize spatial expression data since it reduces whitespace between single cells or spots, however the voronoi borders do **NOT** necessarily mimick the true cell borders.
+Voronoi plots are an attractive way to visualize spatial expression data since it reduces whitespace between single cells or spots, however the voronoi borders do **NOT** necessarily mimic the true cell borders.
 Nevertheless it has been used to ‘segment’ cells and assign transcripts to individual cells.
-Here we merely use it as a beautifull visualization alternative to simple ‘points’.
+Here we merely use it as a beautiful visualization alternative to simple ‘points’.

 *************************************************************
 1. Analysis of the mini seqFISH+ dataset